 ISAF is responsible for:

-- developing the Racing Rules of Sailing and the ISAF Regulations
+- developing the Racing Rules of Sailing and regulations for all sailing competitions;

-- the development of the sport around the world
+- the development of the sport around the world; and

-- representing sailors in all matters concerning the sport
+- representing the sailors in all matters concerning the sport.

 The principle members of ISAF are the 'Member National Authorities' (MNAs) and the 'Class Associations.